oneillkza/R_Workshops/Lecture_1_intro.md

 ## Course Logistics

-* This is a very brief introduction to a very large topic.
+* This is lecture 1 of a series, probably to be given about monthly
-* There will be at least one follow-up workshop going into more depth.
-* Depending on demand (and our time), we may create more.
 * You can find all of the slides at [https://github.com/oneillkza/R_Workshops](https://github.com/oneillkza/R_Workshops)
 * In the last slide are links to materials from some excellent and much longer courses.
 * Please ask questions as we go!

 ## What is R?

-R is a versatile, open source programming language that was specifically designed for data analysis.
-As such R is extremely useful both for statistics and data science.
-Inspired by the programming language S.
+R is a versatile, open source statistical programming language.

-* Open source software under GPL.
+* It's free! (and open source)
+* Huge amount of free software -- over 9,000 packages
+* Available on all platforms (Windows, Mac, Linux)
-* Superior (if not just comparable) to commercial alternatives.
-R has over 5,000 user contributed packages at this time.
-It's widely used both in academia and industry.
+* Widely used both in academia and industry.
-* Available on all platforms.
-* Large and growing community of peers.
+* RStudio provides a (somewhat) user-friendly analysis environment
 * Bioconductor: largest (and arguably the best) free collection of software for biological data analysis anywhere.

 ## Why Not Just Use Excel, FlowJo, GraphPad, etc?

 1. Reproducibility
-	* Its really important that you know what you did.
+	* GUI packages are really bad at saving history.
+	* With R (and R markdown), you can prepare a report with all your code, figures, etc
 	* More journals/grants/etc. are also requiring this.
-	* The best way to know what you did is to provide all the code.
-	* GUI software makes this difficult
 	* If you keep a lab notebook, why not do the same thing with your analysis?

 2. Flexibility, capabilities and pretty pictures